 To revisit Google’s announcement:

 Beginning in July 2018 with the release of Chrome 68, Chrome will mark all HTTP sites as “not secure”.

 You’re not part of the modern web unless you’re exclusively using HTTPS.

 A bold, if slightly controversial statement, but for ambitious organizations like the folks we’re fortunate enough to work with each day, HTTPS-only is the standard in mid 2018 and beyond.
 Given the benefits, the lifted previous barriers, and the opportunity for the future, very few organization have a good reason not to exclusively serve their sites over HTTPS.

 Have we convinced you yet?
 Great!
-Stay tuned for some guidance on how to make the move.
+Read part two for some assistance on how to make the move.